IBM/openapi-validator/README.md

 #### Custom Spectral rules

-Custom rules can be specified using a simple but powerful yaml syntax or with custom Javascript functions.
+New custom rules can be specified using a simple but powerful yaml syntax or with custom Javascript functions.
 Use the documentation on [Spectral custom rules](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) in order to add these to your __.spectral.yaml__ file.